• Skip to primary navigation

 • 3 drops of Vitamin E oil

-1. In a small pan, heat a few inches of water to boiling and remove from heat
+1. In a small pan, heat a few inches of water to boiling and remove it from the heat

-5. To use, just scrape out a bit and massage onto nails, cuticles and surrounding skin.
+4. To use, just scrape out a bit and massage onto nails, cuticles, and surrounding skin.

 Reply